It will be up to the participant's home institution to decide how many credits will be awarded, but the BSE Summer School office will:

 Grading will be based on the presentation of business case studies discussed in class.

-An exam that will take place during the afternoon session of the last day.
+An exam will take place during the afternoon session of the last day.
 The exam will consist of general questions covering the basic contents of the course.

-An exam that will take place during the afternoon session of the last day.
+An exam will take place during the afternoon session of the last day.
 The exam will consist of general questions covering the basic contents of the course.

 Advanced Portfolio Management